 Both the 1Ds Mark II and the D3S have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the D3S was followed by the Nikon D4.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1Ds Mark II vs Nikon D3S

 So how do things add up?
 Which of the two cameras – the Canon 1Ds Mark II or the Nikon D3S – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1Ds Mark II:

 - More detail: Offers more megapixels (16.6 vs 12.1MP) with a 17% higher linear resolution.

 - More heavily discounted: Has been available for much longer (launched in September 2004).

 Arguments in favor of the Nikon D3S:

 - Better image quality: Scores markedly higher (8 points) in the DXO overall evaluation.

 - More dynamic range: Captures a broader range of light and dark details (0.7 EV of extra DR).